Artificial intelligence in healthcare: Smaller companies, applications

-Heidi Health develops an AI-powered medical scribe that transcribes clinician–patient conversations in real time and generates structured clinical notes.
-It has been adopted in multiple health systems, including MaineGeneral Health in the US.
+Another example, this time in the medical imaging space, is Optellum, an Oxford-based medical technology spin-out that provides an artificial intelligence decision-support system for assessing incidental pulmonary nodules on CT scans and supporting earlier lung cancer diagnosis.

 The Indian startup Haptik developed a WhatsApp chatbot in 2021 which answered questions associated with COVID-19 in India.
 Similarly, a software platform ChatBot in partnership with health technology startup Infermedica launched COVID-19 Risk Assessment ChatBot.

 Expanding care to developing nations

-Artificial intelligence continues to expand in its abilities to diagnose more people accurately in nations where fewer doctors are accessible to the public.
-Many new technology companies such as SpaceX and the Raspberry Pi Foundation have enabled more developing countries to have access to computers and the internet than ever before.
-With the increasing capabilities of AI over the internet, advanced machine learning algorithms can allow patients to get accurately diagnosed when they would previously have no way of knowing if they had a life-threatening disease or not.

-Using AI in developing nations that do not have the resources will diminish the need for outsourcing and can improve patient care.
-AI can allow for not only diagnosis of patient in areas where healthcare is scarce, but also allow for a good patient experience by resourcing files to find the best treatment for a patient.
-The ability of AI to adjust course as it goes also allows the patient to have their treatment modified based on what works for them; a level of individualized care that is nearly non-existent in developing countries.
+AI has been proposed for use in developing nations as a way to diminish the need for outsourcing and improve patient care by diagnosing patients in areas where healthcare is scarce.

 Regulation

 Challenges of the clinical use of AI have brought about a potential need for regulations.
 AI studies need to be completely and transparently reported to have value to inform regulatory approval.
 Depending on the phase of study, international consensus-based reporting guidelines (TRIPOD+AI, DECIDE-AI, CONSORT-AI) have been developed to provide recommendations on the key details that need to be reported.